EWU 104-02: EWU Commission on Gender Equity

 |EWU Policy 104-02||Authority: Board of Trustees|

-Summary: This policy establishes and describes the EWU Women’s Commission for Eastern Washington University.
+Summary: This policy establishes and describes the EWU Commission on Gender Equity for Eastern Washington University.

-The mission of the Women’s Commission is to improve the status and quality of life of women and promote gender equality in the EWU community.
+The mission of the EWU Commission on Gender Equity is to improve the status and quality of life of people of all genders and promote gender equality in the EWU community.

-The Women’s Commission recognizes the diverse experiences of women and the intersection of race, class, gender, sexual orientation, age, disabilities, nationalities and religion.
-In addition, the Commission advocates, recommends and monitors policies, initiatives, resources and other issues that are central to a safe, equitable and inclusive climate for all women on campus.
+The EWU Commission on Gender Equity recognizes the diverse experiences of people of all genders and the intersection of race, class, gender, sexual orientation, age, disabilities, nationalities and religion.
+In addition, the Commission advocates, recommends and monitors policies, initiatives, resources and other issues that are central to a safe, equitable and inclusive climate for all people regardless of gender identity or expression on campus.
 The Commission is an advisory committee to the president.

-a. serving as a conduit for information between the administration and the EWU community by making recommendations directly to the President on issues that have particular relevance for women, including, but not limited to campus safety, sexual harassment, gender violence, childcare, equity, access, retention, and advancement;
+a. serving as a conduit for information between the administration and the EWU community by making recommendations directly to the President on gender equity issues, including, but not limited to campus safety, sexual harassment, gender violence, childcare, equity, access, retention, and advancement;

 b. identifying and removing institutional barriers that limit equal opportunities and advancement;

-c. reviewing and assessing the campus climate and current university programs and initiatives relative to gender equity and advancement of women;
+c. reviewing and assessing the campus climate and current university programs and initiatives relative to gender equity and advancement of gender equity;

-d. fostering an awareness, understanding and recognition of the potential, contributions, special challenges and many roles women play in the EWU community; and
+d. fostering an awareness, understanding and recognition of the potential, contributions, special challenges and many roles people of various genders play in the EWU community; and

 e. recommending policies, strategies, programs, and activities that promote gender equity at EWU and facilitating the implementation of them.